webresto/docs/content/en/docs/graphql/messages.md

     WebServer message subscription
 ---

-> ⚠️ X-Device-ID header required for all graphql request
+> ⚠️ You should pass deviceID

 Only "error" | "info" |